 Occasionally neither EZ-Borrow and Uborrow will have a book you need.
 In that case, simply request the book (or video, etc.) through regular Interlibrary Loan (ILL).
 From the Libraries Libraries homepage, mouse over Services & Tools, click Borrow/Request/Renew, then "Request an Interlibrary Loan."
 Log in, click "Book Request" and fill out the form.
 How long this takes depends upon the loaning library.
 Usually between one and two weeks.

-QuickSearch is the search option available from the Libraries homepage.
-It searches both the Libraries catalog and most (but not all) of the databases.
+QuickSearch is the search option at the top of the Libraries homepage.
+It searches both the Libraries collections and most (but not all) of the databases.
 You need to use QuickSearch to look for ebooks and/or print books.
 If you are searching by topic, there are two ways to limit your search to books.
 See the two boxes below.

 If you are looking for a specific book, usually the simplest way is to simply search for the author and a few words from the title together: